-Below are the examples to export excel file into PDF.
+Below are the examples of exporting excel files into PDF.

 Save Spreadsheet as PDF File!

 We can just choose Save As from the File option and choose the Save as type as “PDF.”

 This would still the file as PDF but look, how it looks when you open it.

 In PDF, it has come in two different sheets, which absolutely make no sense at all.
 If you are just using Save As and choosing the file type as PDF, this is what happens when the file or spreadsheet content is more than the fitting area of a single PDF sheet.